-The "In Progress" grade is used for classes with coursework that continues past the end of the term in which the student is registered.
+The 'In Progress' grade is used for classes with coursework that continues past the end of the term in which the student is registered.
 Examples include externship, co-op, clinical and project classes.
-The "IP" grade may be retained over multiple terms.
-Upon completion of the required coursework the "IP" grade will be replaced by a letter grade.
+The 'IP' grade may be retained over multiple terms.
+'IP' grades that are not changed during the allotted time revert to a grade of 'F' for undergraduate and graduate courses.